nsj1507/useless_project_temp/README.md

 - Languages used: Python
 - Frameworks used: tkinter
 - Libraries used: Opencv, Mediapipe, pillow
-- Tools used: Git, Github, VS code
+- Tools used: Git, Github, VS code, Antigravity

 For Hardware:
 - Laptop/PC